francoiscote/dotfiles-linux/README.md

-# dotfiles-gnome
+# dotfiles
-These are the dotfiles for my GNOME3 setup that runs on Arch Linux.
+These are the dotfiles for my GNOME3 or i3 setup that run on Arch Linux.
 The dotfiles are managed by [GNU Stow](https://www.gnu.org/software/stow/).

 ## Installation (under Arch)